China–Somalia relations

 China–Somalia relations are the bilateral relations between China and Somalia.
 Somalia maintains an embassy in Beijing.
 China has an embassy in Mogadishu.
-Somalia and China are upgrading their relationship to "Strategic Partnership".
+Somalia and China are upgrading their relationship to a Strategic Partnership.

 History

 Somalia and China have a long relationship in terms of trade, military, culture and language.

 Middle Ages

 Exotic animals such as the giraffe caught and sold by Somali merchants were very popular in medieval China.

 Relations between Somalia and China long predate the Middle Ages.
 Through trade, the peoples of both areas established good relations.
 Giraffes, zebras and incense were exported to the Ming Empire of China, which established Somali merchants as leaders in the commerce between Asia and Africa, and in the process influenced the Chinese language with the Somali language and vice versa.
 The Chinese exported celadon wares, spices and muskets in return for horses, exotic animals and ivory.
 The prominent Hui-Chinese explorer, mariner, diplomat and fleet admiral, Zheng He, arrived in his fourth and fifth voyage to the Somali cities of Mogadishu, Zeila, Merca and Berbera.
 Sa'id of Mogadishu, a Somali explorer, travelled to China in the 14th century, when China was ruled by the Yuan Dynasty, and noted the trading communities of the Chinese ports and cities.